Broidy Tried to Hire Ex-CIA Official to Drum Up Business Inside the Spy Agency

 Special Counsel Robert Mueller also scrutinized Broidy’s efforts to advance the interests of the United Arab Emirates in the White House, according to news reports.
 George Nader, a Lebanese-American businessman who was a cooperating witness in Mueller’s probe, gave Broidy $2.5 million to advocate for Emirati interests at the White House, the Associated Press reported.
 Last June, Nader was sentenced to a decade in prison for possession of child pornography and bringing a minor to the U.S. for sexual purposes.

 Circinus Worldwide (formerly Circinus LLC) is stocked with top former intelligence officials, according to the company’s web site.
-Its founder and CEO is Alan “Blaine” Stone, a former senior intelligence officer with the National Security Agency who also served as a Defense Department special operations official.
+Its founder Alan “Blaine” Stone, a former senior intelligence officer with the National Security Agency also served as a Defense Department special operations official.
+Stone sold the company in 2015 and resigned as the CEO and left the company in 2018.
 The board includes Phil Reilly, a 29-year veteran of the CIA’s National Clandestine Service.
 In 2017 it won a $200 million contract with the United Arab Emirates after Broidy successfully lobbied Trump to meet with the deputy commander of the UAE’s armed forces, according to Bloomberg News.